aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* February 15, 2025: I was invited to join the TPC of IEEE ICWS.
+* January 15, 2025: I was invited to join the TPC of Usenix ATC 2025.
+* January 9, 2025: I was invited to be the Publicity Chair for [ACM International Workshop on Edge Systems, Analytics and Networking (EdgeSys 2025)](https://edge-sys.github.io/2025/).
 * December 16, 2024: I won the **Best Reviewer Award** from [The 22nd International Conference on Service-Oriented Computing (ICSOC 2024)](https://icsoc2024.redcad.tn/).
 * December 6, 2024: Our paper titled "Falcon: Live Reconfiguration for Stateful Stream Processing on the Edge" received the **Best Paper Award** at [ACM/IEEE Symposium on Edge Computing (SEC 2024)](https://acm-ieee-sec.org/2024/index.php).
 * November 1, 2024: I was invited to join the TPC of ICFEC 2025.